CIRCIRCIRCLE/Security_GroupN/README.md

 __This repository is the assignment of ELEC0138 Security and Privacy, UCL__

 ## 1. DEFINING A THREAT MODEL AND A SECURITY
+### Introductions:
+Series of significant threats to public transportation systems are caused by the cyber attacks, disrupting operations and compromising passenger safety.
+These attacks can target infrastructure and IOT devices, or passengers' devices such as signaling systems, camera, speaker, mobile phones, and ticketing platforms, leading to service outages, delays, and potential accidents.
+By exploiting vulnerabilities in network security, hackers can gain unauthorized access to transportation systems, manipulate schedules, and even hijack aircrafts remotely.
+The consequences of the attacks will cause the economic damages, public trust, and harm to passengers.

+Since all the attacks are simulated, the traffic will be captured using the Wireshark, they will be saved in pcacp file.
+These files have been converted to CSV format to facilitate their integration with machine learning in the second part, where these packets are used as the validation dataset.

+### Types of attacks:
+- DOS
+- DDOS
+- Spoofing
+- Botnet attacks
+- Hijacking
+- Trojan Horse attacks

+### Formatting the datasets

 ## 2. SECURITY/PRIVACY MITIGATIONS
 ### System: Intrusion Detection and Attack Classification